 Beyond Hell's Gate the Clark Fork arches toward the southwest across the "valley plain," as Lewis called it, to join the Bitterroot River among the cottonwoods at extreme upper left.
 Lewis and Clark regarded the Bitterroot as the main stem of "Clark's River," and so-named it.
-By the middle of the 19th century further exploration determined that Lewis's "East Fork of Clark's River" (see map) was actually the main stem, being 30 miles longer than either the Bitterroot or the Big Blackfoot.
+By the middle of the 19th century further exploration determined that Lewis's "East Fork of Clark's River" (see Figure 1) was actually the main stem, being 30 miles longer than either the Bitterroot or the Big Blackfoot.

 French-Canadian fur trappers and traders passing through the valley around 1850 called it Hell Gate Ronde–rond is a French word for a broad level valley hemmed in by mountains, commonly called a "hole" by contemporary Americans.

 The first highway through Hell Gate Ronde was a federal wagon road built in 1858-62 to facilitate communication, troop movements, and general travel between Walla Walla, the easternmost trading post west of the Rockies, and Fort Benton, the head of navigation on the Missouri.
 The 633-mile route was designated Mullan's Road, after Captain John Mullan, the topographical engineer who surveyed and engineered it, and supervised its construction.
 Gustav Sohon (1825-1903) was Mullan's interpreter, guide, artist, and illustrator.